Scalp Flaking After Coloring Hair – The Ultimate Hair Coloring Guide 2023 2

 scalp flaking after coloring hair

-There are people who are experiencing scalp flaking after coloring hair.
-The most probable reason for this is dry scalp after hair coloring treatment.
-And, please take note that this is not actually normal.
+Some people are experiencing scalp flaking after coloring their hair.
+The most probable reason for this is a dry scalp after a hair coloring treatment.
+Please take note that this is not normal.
 Yet, there are plenty of reasons behind the scalp flaking after coloring hair.

 Primarily, this is due to the going down of hair colors deep into the roots of the tresses.
-With that, it is not impossible for the hair colorants to have a direct effect on the scalp.
-Moreover, the pore openings within the strands will get clogged that will eventually hinders the production of natural oils.
+With that, the hair colorants can have a direct effect on the scalp.
+Moreover, the pore openings within the strands will get clogged, which will eventually hinder the production of natural oils.

-So, before you dig into coloring your hair, take a look at the following important things for considerations:
+So, before you dig into coloring your hair, take a look at the following important things for consideration:

 1-Hair dye has the potential to burn the scalp

-Basically, the hair dye has all the potential to cause burning sensation at the scalp.
+The hair dye has all the potential to cause a burning sensation on the scalp.
 The reason behind this is the mechanism of action of most hair dyes.
-This hair product does not act to cover the previous hair color with a new different color.
-What they do is to strip off the natural pigment of the hair with chemicals.
+This hair product does not act to cover the previous hair color with a new, different color.
+What they do is strip off the natural pigment of the hair with chemicals.

-The major chemical in most hair dyes is the peroxide which actually causes real damage to the skin or scalp.
-Most likely, this applies true once the hair dye is left on the scalp for a long time period.
-Although the color left on the scalp is a synthetic one, the stripping process is the one still responsible for causing scalp flaking after coloring hair.
+The major chemical in most hair dyes is peroxide, which causes real damage to the skin or scalp.
+Most likely, this applies once the hair dye is left on the scalp for a long time.
+Although the color left on the scalp is synthetic, the stripping process is still responsible for causing scalp flaking after coloring hair.

-Most of the ingredients contained inside the hair dyes may cause allergic reactions to some people.
+Most of the ingredients contained in the hair dyes may cause allergic reactions in some people.
 This is why scalp flaking after coloring hair occurs.
-Purified Protein Derivative or PPD is another ingredient in hair dyes that is also a common allergen.
-From a seriously flaky, itchy scalp to extremely severe problems like swelling of the feet and overall body irritation, the range of reactions to PPD is really broad.
+Purified protein derivative, or PPD, is another ingredient in hair dyes that is also a common allergen.
+From a seriously flaky, itchy scalp to extremely severe problems like swelling of the feet and overall body irritation, the range of reactions to PPD is broad.

 3-Hair dye causes dry and frizzy hair

-Another undesirable effect of hair dye application is that it turns the hair follicles to become more porous.
-Although, this means that they have the ability to absorb moisture, it also releases the said moisture immediately as it can.
-So, it is highly possible that stripping out of moisture from the hair is the one accountable for frizzy hair and flaky scalp after hair coloring.
+Another undesirable effect of hair dye application is that it makes the hair follicles more porous.
+Although this means that they can absorb moisture, they also release the said moisture as soon as they can.
+So, it is highly possible that stripping out moisture from the hair is responsible for frizzy hair and a flaky scalp after hair coloring.

-So, if moisture will be out, the best solution for this is to incorporate more moisture into your mane.
-And, it’s good to know that there are numbers of options to select in terms of hair moisture restoration and maintaining the health of the hair-colored scalp.
+So, if moisture is out, the best solution is to incorporate more moisture into your mane.
+And it’s good to know that there are several options to select from in terms of hair moisture restoration and maintaining the health of the hair-colored scalp.

-On the other hand, flakes from dry scalp tend to be lighter.
-The usual cause of this scalp phenomenon is the stripping process of the nutrients and moisture from the hair and scalp.
-It is highly crucial to have knowledge about this thing especially when you decide to treat it.
+On the other hand, flakes from a dry scalp tend to be lighter.
+The usual cause of this scalp phenomenon is the stripping of nutrients and moisture from the hair and scalp.
+It is highly crucial to know this, especially when you decide to treat it.

 Keep in mind that dandruff shampoos and other specialized hair treatments may not respond positively if you are dealing with scalp flaking after coloring hair.